AtmaMani/atmamani.github.io/pages/projects/dl/coursera-understanding-backpropagation.md

 ## Backpropagation
 The objective of backpropagation is to minimize the cost function described above using partial derivatives.
 For each training sample, we compute an error matrix, which reflects the difference between predicted and output values.
 It is straightforward to compute the error for the last layer, which is the difference between expected and predicted outputs.
 Progressively, we compute the error for each of the previous layers.

-Let us start by reviewing the steps in forward propagation.
+Let us start by reviewing the steps in **forward propagation**.
 The vectorized implementation of it is given in the slide below:

 <img src='/images/coursera-neural-nets-backprop2.png' width=500>